 If RADIUS accounting fails due to a full hard disk drive or other causes, NPS stops processing connection requests, preventing users from accessing network resources.

 NPS provides the ability to log to a Microsoft® SQL Server™ database in addition to, or instead of, logging to a local file.

 Membership in the Domain Admins group is the minimum required to perform this procedure.

-In the details pane, in Local File Logging, click Configure Local File Logging.
-The Local File Logging dialog box opens.
+In the details pane, in Log File Properties , click Change Log File Properties .
+The Log File Properties dialog box opens.

-To configure NPS to automatically delete log files when the disk is full, click When disk is full delete older log files.
-If the oldest log file is the current log file, it is not deleted.
+If you want NPS to delete old log files to create disk space for new log files when the hard disk is near capacity, ensure that When disk is full delete older log files is selected.
+This option is not available, however, if the value of Create a new log file is Never (unlimited file size) .
+Also, if the oldest log file is the current log file, it is not deleted.